 Organizations that use state or federal grants to provide transportation services to the elderly or disabled qualify for exempt license plates and an exemption from Governmental Services Taxes.

-A licensed physician, advanced practice registered nurse or physician's assistant must certify an individual's disability by completing the bottom half of the application.
+A licensed physician, advanced practice registered nurse or physician assistant must certify an individual's disability by completing the bottom half of the application.
 The patient must have one or more of the following conditions to qualify:

-The physician or nurse must also certify whether a patient's condition is subject to change and, if so, the length of time the disability is expected to last.
+The medical professional must also certify whether a patient's condition is subject to change and, if so, the length of time the disability is expected to last.
 DMV will issue up to two placards or motorcycle stickers for temporary or moderate conditions.

 Those with a permanent condition may receive one placard with license plates and/or motorcycle decals for all vehicles registered in their name or 2 placards with no plates and/or decals.